Mother Nature is Warning Us Stop What You're Doing or...

 Years of Living Dangerously by James Cameron

-We watch on TV, Facebook or Twitter as other people's lives and property are turned into shards of glass, flakes of wood, piles of ash, and mole-infested homes, shaking our heads in disbelief as we eat our hot dinner in the comfort of our warm cozy homes, never thinking for a moment that it could happen to us.
+We watch on TV, Facebook or Twitter as other people's lives and loves are turned into shards of glass, flakes of wood, piles of ash, and mole-infested homes, shaking our heads in disbelief as we eat our hot dinner in the comfort of our warm cozy homes, never thinking for a moment that it could happen to us.

 Mother Nature has made it very clear that she shows no mercy when unleashing her power.
 Her explosion of disastrous weather events in recent years is sending a very loud, clear and present danger warning: Stop what you're doing to my planet or I'll stop you myself.
 It's no longer about warnings 'in the future.'
 Those warnings came 40 years ago that if we continued on the path of polluting the air, oceans and land, a climate cliff was inevitable.
 We are now on the edge of that cliff.
 The future is here.

 So, what will it take to convince people that we're responsible for, and living in, the most dangerous life-threatening climate in modern history?
 Does one's neighborhood need to be annihilated?
-Do loved ones need to die in our arms?
+Do loved ones need to die in our arms or burned beyond recognition?
 Do we need to be left standing alone in a pile of ash feeling nothing but despair and fear because all that we owned and loved has been swept away?
 What does it take for humans to understand that climate change is real, is here now, and is destroying our planet and us?
 This is not normal, people.
 The proof is in the evidence before you.

 We're all in the path of Mother Nature's wrath, no matter where we live, no matter how rich or poor.
 And if she hasn't gotten to you yet, she will sooner or later, it's just a matter of when, not if ...especially on the current trajectory upward of global warming worldwide.